isidor0s/nlq4iyp_evaluation/README.md

 This repository offers a CLI agent and evaluation tools for the [NLQ4IYP project](https://github.com/isidor0s/NLQ_4_IYP), complementing the [web app](https://nlq4iyp.streamlit.app/):

-**CypherEval datasets** ([codeberg.org/dimitrios/CypherEval](https://codeberg.org/dimitrios/CypherEval)) are used for benchmarking Cypher query generation.
-This benchmark currently evaluates only the Gemini agent version.

 - CLI gemini agent version.
 - Evaluate Cypher query generation automatically.
 - Assess free-text answers with an LLM-based judge.

-## Project Structure

 ## CypherEval Dataset

 This repository uses the CypherEval datasets for benchmarking NL-to-Cypher models.
-See the [CypherEval project](https://codeberg.org/dimitrios/CypherEval) for more details about the dataset.
+See the [CypherEval](https://codeberg.org/dimitrios/CypherEval) for more details about the dataset.

 **Note:** This benchmark currently only evaluates the Gemini agent.

 ---

+## Project Structure

 This repository is organized into three main components: